sedostheatre/sedos.co.uk/input/shows/2024-rosencrantz-guildenstern-are-dead.md

 title: Rosencrantz & Guildenstern Are Dead
 year: "2024"
 authors: by TOM STOPPARD
-subtitle: "Tom Stoppard at his most mischievous and playful.
-A ridiculously inventive retelling of Hamlet as told from the worm's-eye view. "
+subtitle: Tom Stoppard at his most mischievous and playful.
+A ridiculously inventive retelling of Hamlet as told from the worm's-eye view
 showtimes:
   - time: 2024-09-24 19:30
   - time: 2024-09-25 19:30